 In romance, the “rake” is usually the man.
 He’s often a playboy who is afraid of commitment.
 He may or may not be involved in some bad-boy activity.
 He needs to be tamed.

 What’s stopping you from making the rake the woman?
 I had the privilege of beta reading Nicollette Norwood’s new book, The New Teacher.
 The main character is a woman who hates relationships.
 She has new hook-ups all the time, and she is terrified of commitment.
 The man she falls in love with is the exact opposite.
 He’s emotionally available and has only ever been in serious relationships.
 It was refreshing and empowering to read.
 Take this as confirmation and have the courage to go against the grain in your own writings.

 Stuck in an elevator.
-Snowed in a cabin.
+Snowed in in a cabin.
 Oh, no!
 There’s only one bed!
 Usually, these two characters can’t stand each other, but their forced proximity makes them fall in love.
 I have to admit, I love this trope.

-What if they are friends first and the forced proximity makes them hate each other?
+What if they were friends first and the forced proximity makes them hate each other?
 They don’t fall in love until after they are out of the situation.
 How can you make this situation as un-romantic as possible?

 Who hasn’t dreamed of falling in love with someone glamorous to take us out of our stressful, mundane lives?
 But millionaires, celebrities, or royals as love interests can quickly become cliché.
 Sure, readers might want to escape from the monotony of their daily routine but it doesn't hurt to make the content relatable.